 Nominating (must be a member):

 This group seeks to fill positions on other Meeting committees through a spiritually based process of careful discernment.
 Its goal is to match willing representatives to the tasks and duties of our religious community, while bearing in mind the good of the Meeting, the committees, and the individual.
-Committee meets as needed.
-Members serve two years and may serve two additional years.
 (The Worship and Ministry Committee appoints two members each year.)